boss-defender/TapSpin/README.md

 ## 📦 Quick Local Setup

-Since this game is built entirely in a self-contained document file, setting it up locally takes seconds:
+Since this game is built entirely in a self-contained document file, just download the file and double click it to play .